Main Content

 New evolution tree containing the Baseline evolution.

-Navigate Evolution Trees and Make Tree Active
+Navigate Evolution Trees and Make Trees Active

-Update Tree and Lock Evolution
+Update Tree and Lock Evolutions

-The active evolution records changes made to project files when you click the Update Tree button.
-When you have finished making changes in an evolution, lock the evolution to prevent the evolution from capturing further changes you make to project files.
-When you lock the active evolution, the next time you update the tree, the Design Evolution Manager app automatically creates a new child evolution to record your changes.
+The active evolution records changes you make to project files when you click the Update Tree button.
+When you finish making changes in an evolution, click the Lock Evolution button to lock the evolution and prevent the evolution from capturing further changes you make to project files.
+The lock icon indicates the evolution is locked.
+When you lock the active evolution, the Design Evolution Manager app creates a new child evolution when you update the evolution tree.

-Get Evolution
+Get Evolutions

-When you get an evolution, the app restores the previous saved state of the project files including any added or removed files.
+When you get an evolution, the app restores the previous saved state of the project files, including any added or removed files.
 For example, assume you have an evolution tree where Evolution 1 contains the file foo.m, but in your active evolution you delete this file from disk and remove it from the project.
 If you get Evolution 1, the app restores the file foo.m to the disk and re-adds the file to the project.

 Delete Evolutions